Cameroonian National Paralympic Committee: History

 The CNPC developed a strategic plan for period of 2013 to 2016.
 This plan was designed to prepare the country for the 2016 Summer Paralympics.
 It had seven major objectives.
 These included improving organizational structure, developing human and institutional resources, sustaining and improving para-sports physical infrastructure and sporting equipment, increase awareness of para-sports, creating athlete development pathways, and ensure Cameroonian participation in national and international events.

 The NPC had their first website in 2012 as part of efforts by the International Paralympic Committee to increase the digital presence for its member nations.
 This website was designed with the goal of providing information for sportspeople on the local level all the way up to the elite level of Paralympic sport in Cameroon.
 The website was in French.
 In December 2012, the NPC participated in an athletics (track and field) training seminar organized by the IPC in Dakar, Senegal for French speaking African countries.
 Jean-Marie Aléokol Mabiemé co-wrote a guide called, "Guide du Sport pour Personne vivant avec un Handicap".
 In 2014, he was a trainer at a CONFEJES event in Yaoundé organized by the Ministry of Sports and Physical Education and the Paralympic Committee of Cameroon.
 Twenty sports administrators from four Central African countries participated in the conference.

 In 2014, the NPC hosted a capacity building workshop in coordination with the IPC Academy.
 Capacity building inside NPCs like Cameroon was part of the IPC's Strategic Plan to improve NPC capacity and efficiency in governance, management, leadership and sport promotion in member countries.
-Other countries that held similar workshops in 2013 and 2014 included Ghana, Cape Verde, Ethiopia, Ghana, Haiti, Liberia, Puerto Rico, Serbia, Seychelles, and Vanuatu.
+Other countries that held similar workshops in 2013 and 2014 included Ghana, Cape Verde, Ethiopia, Haiti, Liberia, Puerto Rico, Serbia, Seychelles, and Vanuatu.